ENvironnement JEUnesse to the Supreme Court of Canada

 - 26 November 2018: Filing of an application for authorization to bring a class action against the Canadian government

 - 6 June 2019: Hearing before the Superior Court of Quebec to present ENvironnement JEUnesse’s application for authorization

 - 11 July 2019: Decision from Superior Court of Quebec’s Judge Gary D.D.
 Morrison

 - 16 August 2019: Appeal as of right by filing a Notice of Appeal

 - 23 February 2021: Hearing before the Quebec Court of Appeal

-- 13 December 2021: Decision from Quebec Court of Appeal
+- 13 December 2021: Judgment delivered by the Quebec Court of Appeal

 A Global Movement